Updated on February 15, 2025 04:29:25 PM

-IJCEPA Certificate is a Certificate of Origin issued by the Directorate General of Foreign Trade in India.
-IJCEPA Certificate ensures that the commodity meant to be exported is completely manufactured or produced in the originating country or the exporting country.
-In order to verify the goods, the exporter has to produce multiple documents before the DGFT to prove that the goods have been manufactured in India.
+The IJCEPA Certificate is a Certificate of Origin issued by the Directorate General of Foreign Trade (DGFT) in India.
+The DGFT-issued IJCEPA Certificate ensures that the commodity intended for export is entirely and legitimately manufactured or produced in the originating or exporting country, meeting all necessary qualifications and standards under trade agreements.
+In order to properly verify the goods, the exporter is required to produce multiple essential documents before the DGFT authorities to prove that the goods have been genuinely and lawfully manufactured in India.
+This ensures a high level of transparency and compliance with international trade policies and norms, safeguarding the credibility of exports.

-The necessity for a Certificate of Origin is for custom clearance in the importing country.
-In case goods imported do not come with a Certificate of Origin, the importing country custom authorities will tax the goods.
-The Certificate of Origin is used by the importing country to ensure that the products are duty free and the goods are originating from the country under free trade agreement.
+The necessity of obtaining a Certificate of Origin is mainly for hassle-free customs clearance in the designated importing country.
+In case the goods being imported lack a Certificate of Origin, the importing country's customs authorities will tax the goods, often leading to substantially higher import costs for the buyer due to additional duties and levies.
+The IJCEPA Certificate of Origin functions as a key trade document used by the importing country to ensure that the products fall under duty-free eligibility, confirming that the goods are rightfully originating from the country as stipulated under a free trade agreement.
+This certification is instrumental in fostering smoother trade relations between the participating nations, reducing trade restrictions, and promoting mutual economic growth through structured trade frameworks.

 Importer Exporter code is the primary requirement to enter the international market and expand your business.
 While an IEC code allows you to operate an import-export business in Dewas, it has many additional benefits.
 Some of them are listed below :